 The similarities between the words employed by the Nazis and the pro‑abortionists to label the essential elements of their respective Holocausts ― the victims, the killing, the killers, the killing places, and the opposition ― are absolutely striking.
 But, of course, they must be if their purpose is to conceal a massive program of extermination.

 Abortion vs. Holocaust: Medical Leadership

 Another point of similarity between the Holocausts is that physicians ― not black‑clad Schützstaffel thugs ― developed their philosophy and methodology.

-The early North American pro‑abortion movement was led by doctors, including Warren Hern, Bernard Nathanson, Henry Morgentaler, Willard Cates and Alan F. Guttmacher, whose language resembled very closely that of their peers in Nazi Germany.
-For instance, Nazi doctor Fritz Klein said that “The destruction of Jews is analogous to removing a gangrenous appendix from a diseased body.”
-Guttmacher, a former President of Planned Parenthood and Vice-President of the American Eugenics Society, echoed this view when he said that “Abortion is precisely equivalent to operating on an appendix or removing a gangrenous bowel.”
+The early North American pro-abortion movement was led by doctors, including Warren Hern, Bernard Nathanson, Henry Morgentaler, Willard Cates and Alan F. Guttmacher, whose language resembled very closely that of their peers in Nazi Germany.
+For instance, Nazi doctor Fritz Klein said, “The destruction of Jews is analogous to removing a gangrenous appendix from a diseased body.”
+Guttmacher, a former President of Planned Parenthood and Vice-President of the American Eugenics Society, echoed this view when he said, “Abortion is precisely equivalent to operating on an appendix or removing a gangrenous bowel.”